Gleat

-Gleat (stylized as GLEAT and pronounced as "great") is a Japanese professional wrestling and mixed martial arts promotion founded in 2020 by former Pro Wrestling Noah parent company Lidet Entertainment after the acquisition of Noah and DDT Pro-Wrestling by CyberAgent.
+Gleat (stylized in all caps as GLEAT and pronounced as "great") is a Japanese professional wrestling and mixed martial arts promotion founded in 2020 by former Pro Wrestling Noah parent company Lidet Entertainment after the acquisition of Noah and DDT Pro-Wrestling by CyberAgent.
 The promotion is overseen by Hiroyuki Suzuki and former mixed martial artist and professional wrestler Kiyoshi Tamura.

-The promotion emphasizes the use of the UWFi combat sports-based wrestling style.
+The promotion is divided into two primary wrestling brands: G PROWRESTLING, which features traditional puroresu, and LIDET UWF, which features UWFi-inspired shoot-style wrestling.